PackRuble/cardoteka/README.md

 ### Provider (riverpod)

 This is about using it in conjunction with the [riverpod](https://pub.dev/packages/riverpod) package.
-First, you need to create a provider to `Cardoteka` an instance of your onboarding and a provider of your desired state:
+First, you need to create a "Cardoteka" provider for your storage instance and your desired state provider:

 ```dart
 import 'package:cardoteka/cardoteka.dart';